12:00pm - 1:00pm EDT / 5:00pm - 6:00pm BST / 6:00pm - 7:00pm CEST

 Before joining Orrick, Laurent was a judge of the Conseil d’État and assessor at the Court’s ninth Chamber of the litigation section of the Conseil d’État, worked as deputy Chief of staff of Marylise Lebranchu, the French Minister for the Civil Service, State Reform and Decentralisation and Chief of staff of Anne-Marie Escoffier, Deputy Minister of Decentralisation.

-Jonathan advises clients on all aspects of corporate tax, with a focus on domestic and international corporate and finance transactions, mergers and acquisitions, restructurings and reorganisations.
+Jonathan advises clients on all aspects of corporate tax, with a focus on corporate and finance transactions, M&A, corporate restructurings and reorganisations, and investment structures.

-He has extensive experience of UK, cross-border and international tax matters across a variety of business sectors.
-Jonathan also advises on tax disputes, funds and investment structures.
+Jonathan leads the London Tax team, and his practice is both transactional and advisory.
+He has extensive experience of UK, cross-border and international tax matters across a variety of business sectors, with a particular focus on Technology & Innovation, Energy & Infrastructure, and Finance.

 Jonathan is qualified as a Chartered Tax Adviser (CTA) and is a member of the Chartered Institute of Taxation.